Fortis SA/NV (Belgium)

 Status: Ongoing Case

-The allegations against Fortis involve misrepresentations made surrounding their 2007 acquisition of ABN Amro Holding NV, and the September 2007 Rights Issue used to finance that deal.
-It is alleged that Fortis repeatedly misled investors as to the real value of their CDO book and the extent of their exposure to subprime mortgage-backed securities.
+The allegations against Fortis involve misrepresentations made surrounding its 2007 acquisition of ABN AMRO Holding NV, and the September 2007 Rights Issue used to finance that transaction.
+It is alleged that Fortis repeatedly misled investors as to the real value of its book of collateralized debt obligations and the extent of its exposure to subprime mortgage-backed securities.